-Everything we touched, leave behind our unique impression on it, which is Our fingerprints.
+Everything we touch leaves behind our unique impression on it, which is Our fingerprints.

 No two people have exactly the same fingerprints.
 Even identical twins, with identical DNA, have different fingerprints.

-Fingerprints are the tiny ridges, whorls and valley patterns on the tip of each fingers.
+Fingerprints are the tiny ridges, whorls, and valley patterns on the tip of each finger.
 They develop from pressure on a baby’s tiny, developing fingers in the womb.

 CLASSIFICATION OF FINGERPRINTS

-A well-known British scientist sir Francis Galton published his first book on fingerprint in 1892.
-His important work include method for classification for fingerprint which are divided into three groups-
+A well-known British scientist sir Francis Galton published his first book on fingerprints in 1892.
+His important work includes a method for the classification of a fingerprint which is divided into three groups-

 While working for the East India Company in Bengal, India, Sir William James Herschel first used fingerprints on native contracts.
 After a decade, he had accumulated a file of fingerprints.

-Henry Classification of Fingerprinting was accepted as common practice throughout England and its territorial holdings and in the United States.
+Henry’s Classification of Fingerprinting was accepted as a common practice throughout England, its territorial holdings, and the United States.

-Under the henry system, fingerprints divided into two classes:
+Under the henry system, fingerprints are divided into two classes:

-•Those which are given numerical value. (whorls and composites).
+•Those which are given a numerical value. (whorls and composites).

 •Those which doesn’t give numerical value. (loops and arches).